loadmill/loadmill-node/README.md

 loadmill test-suite-id --test-suite -t DW2rTlkNmE6A3ax5LVTSDxv2Jfw4virjQpmbOaLG
 ```

 The test suite will be launched and its unique identifier will be printed to the standard output.
+You may alternatively
+set the `-w` or `--wait` option in order to wait for the load test to finish, in which case only the result JSON will be
+printed out at the end

 ### Exit Status